felix-codexyz/gitleaks-demo/README.md

 [@Plazmaz](https://twitter.com/Plazmaz)

 It's also worth noting that many of the original patterns used to find the filenames and examples of several secrets came from github-dorks, which is under tha [Apache 2.0 License](https://github.com/techgaun/github-dorks/blob/master/LICENSE).
-Also, for the sake of full disclosure, I am a maintainer on that project.
+Also, for the sake of full disclosure, I am a maintainer on that project.# gitleaks-demo